-Quality event photography does more than provide a visual record of your meeting or conference.
-It helps relay a sense of place, captures important moments and serves as the “eyes” for those who couldn’t attend.
-And with the growing use of on-site social media marketing, the need for good event photography has become more important than ever before.
-In addition, quality photography has great value post-conference.
+Quality event photography provides more than a visual record of your meeting or conference.
+It helps relay a sense of place, captures important moments, and serves as the “eyes” for those who couldn’t attend.
+And with the growing use of on-site social media marketing, the need for good event photography has become more critical than ever before.
+In addition, quality photography has excellent value post-conference.
 Investing in professional photography provides you with an image library you can use year-round across multiple platforms, including marketing and promotional materials.
-To begin building that library, you need to find an experienced photography professional who understands the complexities of shooting events and can meet your specific needs.
+To build that library, you need to find an experienced photography professional who understands the complexities of shooting events and can meet your specific needs.
 Here’s how to find and work with the right photographer for your next event.

 1. Select an event specialist.
 Event photography is a very specialized field that requires its own set of skills.
-Meetings, conferences and conventions can be especially challenging to shoot due to mixed lighting, dark scenes and multiple environments, so an experienced event photographer will have the ability to work in different situations quickly, says Chris Savas, owner of Chris Savas Photography (full disclosure: writer’s spouse).
+Meetings, conferences, and conventions can be incredibly challenging to shoot due to mixed lighting, dark scenes, and multiple environments, so an experienced event photographer will have the ability to work in different situations quickly, says Chris Savas, owner of Chris Savas Photography (full disclosure: writer’s spouse).

 > How long have you been shooting meetings and events?